Young Artist Apprentice Program

 –THE CLEVELAND PLAIN DEALER

 AF believes passionately in nurturing the next generation of music appreciators and professional early music performers.
-Since 2002, Jeannette Sorrell and her principal players have helped to train future Apollo’s Fire musicians by working with advanced conservatory students, sharing AF’s particular style and approach to baroque music.
-With a track-record of nearly 20 years, AF’s Young Artist alumni have now become the leading up-and-coming young professionals of the national early music scene.
+Since 2002, Jeannette Sorrell and her principal players have helped to train future Apollo’s Fire musicians by working with advanced music students, sharing AF’s particular style and approach to baroque music.
+With a track-record of over 20 years, AF’s Young Artist alumni have now become the leading up-and-coming young professionals of the national and international early music scenes.

-Approximately 3-7 outstanding, pre-professional students from Oberlin Conservatory, CIM, and CWRU are hand-picked by Ms. Sorrell for a 2- to 4-year apprenticeship.
+Each year, a handful of pre-professional students from Oberlin Conservatory, CIM, Case Western Reserve University, and other institutions are hand-picked by Ms. Sorrell for a 1- to 4-year apprenticeship.
 These students gain the invaluable experience of playing with AF in rehearsals, concerts, and occasionally on tour and in recording sessions.
-Under the guidance of Sorrell and AF principal players, these emerging talents immerse themselves in the musical and also the promotional/presentational elements necessary to build a career in early music.
+Under the guidance of Sorrell and AF principal players, these emerging talents immerse themselves in not only the musical, but also the promotional and presentational elements necessary to build a career in early music.

 “Refreshingly casual and unusually tight thematically, the program is the antidote to the musical doldrums… Titled “Family Frolic,” the concert fully lives up to its name… vividness and theatricality rare on any stage.
 To such sparkling performances by AF director Jeannette Sorrell and a handful of AF principals and apprentices, one could have listened happily for ages.